etruel/wpematico/readme.txt

 == Upgrade Notice ==

-= 2.5.1 =
+= 2.5.2 =
-* Fixes a problem when sanitize keys on licenses page and tweaks the style just for the About screen.
+Fixes an issue with Youtube campaign type by ignoring "Copy the permalink from the source" option.